milvusrobotics/docs/source/2_introduction_to_ros.rst

 .. figure:: _static/ros_network_local.svg
    :align: center

-The Publisher node generates and sends some message to chatter topic.
+In this example, The Publisher node generates and sends some message to ``chatter`` topic.
 That diagram doesn't show but the message has parameter to assign message to specific node.

-That two subscribers are listening the chatter topic.
+That two subscribers are listening the ``chatter`` topic.
 And if the message's id is same with that node's id.
 It processes the message.
+We'll show you the application codes in next tutorials.

 Sample Communication of Two ROS PCs
 -----------------------------------